lambdakb/keyboard-lk23m/README.md

 [Example OLED + Volume]: assets/vial-oled-volume.png
 [Example OLED + 2 Encoders]: assets/vial-oled-knobs.png

+This PCB can also be built as a wireless keyboard using a nice!nano microcontroller.
+See

 <!-- TODO: Create a diagram of things that can be installed or not like the lotus 58 https://raw.githubusercontent.com/4EBOOT/Lotus58/Glow/Glow/Image/layout_variations.png  -->
 <!-- TODO: In firmware show all options and what they do in a table -->

+### Wireless Support

+The wireless variant of this keyboard requires a controller that provides power input and a charging circuit between the top RAW and GND such as the `nice!nano`.

+The PCB itself provides a way to attach a JST-PH connector as well as a slide switch for power management.
+This slide switch must be set to ON for the charging circuit to work.

+This hasn't been extensively tested yet and should be considered experimental (no wireless firmware will be provided for now).
+The feature was added to the PCB as way for us to prototype a potential wireless keyboard.

 ## BOM